 - 1. Buy local.
-Implement a Buy Local program. - 2.
+Implement a Buy Local Program. - 2.
 Green jobs training.
 Partner with Chamber of Commerce and community-based organizations to develop a green jobs program that provides job training/apprenticeship and placement focused on at-risk young adult populations. - 3.
 Higher education.
 Establish partnerships with higher education to develop high-skill workers in green job industries. - 4.
 Green workforce.
 Develop a workforce trained in sustainable practices and expanding career opportunities in renewable energy and healthcare. - 5.
 Local businesses.
 Develop Cathedral City's local economy and support the growth of small businesses. - 6.
-Living Wage Ordinance.
-Adopt a Living Wage Ordinance to ensure all workers in Cathedral City earn a living wage, as defined by the California Budget Project. - 7.
+Living Wage Ordinance Assessment.
+Create a research report on to evaluate establishing a Living Wage Ordinance to ensure all workers in the city earn a living wage, as defined by the California Budget Project. - 7.
 Education and support.
 Provide education and technical assistance to local businesses on sustainable best practices.